 Within this first year, we made the decision to sell our home and give away our possessions so we could downsize our lives for a journey around the world as a travel couple.
 It was quite a process to go through everything we had collected throughout our lives.
 We considered everything and gave our children a few of our keepsakes, but didn’t keep anything other than our golf clubs.
 We sold the Airstream, too.

-In starting our creative journey of living our lives differently, we were greatly influenced by two books, Vagabonding-An Uncommon Guide to the Art of Long-Term World Travel by Rolf Potts and Big Magic: Creative Living Beyond Fear by Elizabeth Gilbert.
-Vagabonding for the inspiration of the journey and Big Magic for the inspiration to create, write, and live a life without fear of failure.
-We highly recommend them both.
+In starting our creative journey of living our lives differently, we were greatly influenced by three books, Vagabonding-An Uncommon Guide to the Art of Long-Term World Travel by Rolf Potts; No Opportunity Wasted: 8 Ways to Create a List for the Life You Want; by Phil Keoghan, and Big Magic: Creative Living Beyond Fear by Elizabeth Gilbert.
+Vagabonding and No Opportunity Wasted for the inspiration of the journey and Big Magic for the inspiration to create, write, and live a life without fear of failure.
+We highly recommend them all.

 Our overall travel method is a bit different than most people who retire.
 We travel quicker than many people prefer, generally 4-7 days in one city with longer stays occasionally.
 We like traveling regionally, exploring lots of places in one country.
 We’ve settled into a nice pace and every time we change cities, we are eager to see what it offers.